What the 556UK Is Built Around

 - 1 1/8"-8 left-hand American Buttress Thread

 The 556UK is full auto rated for 10.3" barrels and above.
-Going shorter increases blast baffle erosion and raises projectile stability risk.
+The minimum recommended barrel length for current 5.56 rifle suppressors in this system is 10.3", and going shorter increases blast baffle erosion and raises projectile stability risk.

 We designed a suppressor system that does not need any tuning for any firearm host it mounts to.
 If the customer has to spend additional money on adjustable gas blocks, heavier buffers, or different springs just to make our suppressor work on their rifle, then we did not hit our goal.
 Can you tune your firearm to run it even better.
 Absolutely.
 But it is not required.